-JKHY's progress and performance have been guided by the focused work ethic and fundamental ideals fostered by the Company's founders 45 years ago:
+JKHY's progress and performance have been guided by the focused work ethic and fundamental ideals fostered by the Company's founders 46 years ago:

-- · Do the right thing,
+- Do the right thing

-- Do whatever it takes, and
+- Do whatever it takes

-- Have fun.
+- Have fun

 We recognize that our associates and their collective contribution are ultimately responsible for JKHY's past, present, and future success.
-Recruiting and retaining high-quality employees is essential to our ongoing growth and financial performance, and we believe we have established a corporate culture that sustains high levels of employee satisfaction.
+Recruiting and retaining high-quality employees is essential to our ongoing growth and financial performance, and we believe we have established an organizational culture that sustains high levels of employee engagement.
 For further discussion of our human capital considerations, see "Human Capital" below.